mdekauwe/mdekauwe.github.io/people.md

 <img style="padding: 0px 10px 0px 0px; width: 25%; height: 50%; float: left;" align="middle" src="assets/img/me.png"/>

 Martin De Kauwe is an Associate Professor of Global Change Ecology at the <a href="http://www.bristol.ac.uk/biology/" style="color:#16a085;">University of Bristol</a>.
-Martin's research group will continue to be split between Bristol and Sydney for the next few years.

-<p> Martin is the Co-Lead of the <a href="http://www.bristol.ac.uk/cabot/" style="color:#16a085;">Cabot Institute for the Environment's</a> Environmental Change theme.
-Martin is a member of the Scientific Steering Committee for the <a href="https://amazonface.inpa.gov.br/en/index.php" style="color:#16a085;">AmazonFACE</a> experiment.
-Martin is the former co-chair of the leadership committee for the <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a> land surface model.
-Martin is also an Associate Editor for <a href="https://nph.onlinelibrary.wiley.com/journal/14698137" style="color:#16a085;">New Phytologist</a>, a former Associate Editor for <a href="https://www.biogeosciences.net/" style="color:#16a085;">Biogeosciences</a>, and a member of the Editorial Advisory Board for <a href="https://onlinelibrary.wiley.com/journal/13652486" style="color:#16a085;">Global Change Biology</a>.</p>
+<p> Martin serves as the Co-Lead of the <a href="http://www.bristol.ac.uk/cabot/" style="color:#16a085;">Cabot Institute for the Environment's</a> Environmental Change theme.
+He is also a member of the Scientific Steering Committee for the <a href="https://amazonface.inpa.gov.br/en/index.php" style="color:#16a085;">AmazonFACE</a> experiment and part of the senior management team for <a href="https://jules.jchmr.org/" style="color:#16a085;">JULES</a> (the UK land surface model) under the Joint Land Modelling Programme (JLMP).
+Additionally, Martin previously co-chaired the leadership committee for <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a>, Australia's land surface model.
+Finally, Martin is an Associate Editor at <a href="https://nph.onlinelibrary.wiley.com/journal/14698137" style="color:#16a085;">New Phytologist</a>.</p>

 ### Research Positions